cheeriojs/cheerio/Readme.md

 Parses a string into an array of DOM nodes.
 The `context` argument has no meaning for Cheerio, but it is maintained for API compatibility.

 #### $.load( html[, options ] )
-Load in the HTML.
-(See the previous section titled "Loading" for more information.)
+Create a querying function, bound to a document created from the provided markup.
+Note that similar to web browser contexts, this operation may introduce `<html>`, `<head>`, and `<body>` elements.
+See the previous section titled "Loading" for usage information.

 ### Plugins